andriesbron/Cneurons/readme.md

 **Two equations that share more than two unknown variables, can be solved, however, having multiple solutions.
 Also in a neural network.**

-It is very likely that you train a network by the latter concept due to suffering an overview in the data.
+It is very likely that you train a network by the latter concept due to suffering an overview on the data.

 # Examples
 ## Detection of sound